Root-DE/Applied-Cybersecurity-Django/README.md

 An example as well as the structure of the provenance artifact can be found [here](https://slsa.dev/provenance/v0.2).

+#### How is SLSA implemented by this project?
+In the repo [Example Image](https://github.com/Root-DE/Example-Image) is an example of a SLSA scan via a GitHub pipeline.
+On the tag v0.1.19 you can see how the provenance is created, signed, written to the transparency logs and verified in the [actions](https://github.com/Root-DE/Example-Image/runs/7467154335?check_suite_focus=true).
+The tag v0.1.19 is based on a [modified SLSA logic](https://github.com/jobroe10/slsa-github-generator), because at that time the official SLSA implementation was faulty, but in the meantime this has been corrected, so that with the tag v0.1.21 it was possible to switch to this.

 ### Pipeline
 <p align="center">
     <img src="./docs/pipeline.png" width="550px">